 Kellogg (K) Gains As Market Dips: What You Should Know

 Kellogg will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.96, down 11.93% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.76 billion, up 3.91% from the year-ago period.
+On that day, Kellogg is projected to report earnings of $0.96 per share, which would represent a year-over-year decline of 11.93%.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.76 billion, up 3.91% from the prior-year quarter.

-K's full-year Zacks Consensus Estimates are calling for earnings of $4.12 per share and revenue of $14.86 billion.
-These results would represent year-over-year changes of -0.96% and +4.78%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.12 per share and revenue of $14.86 billion.
+These totals would mark changes of -0.96% and +4.78%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Kellogg.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Kellogg.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.1% higher within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.1% higher.
 Kellogg currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Kellogg currently has a Forward P/E ratio of 17.06.
-This valuation marks a discount compared to its industry's average Forward P/E of 18.78.
+Valuation is also important, so investors should note that Kellogg has a Forward P/E ratio of 17.68 right now.
+Its industry sports an average Forward P/E of 17.97, so we one might conclude that Kellogg is trading at a discount comparatively.

-It is also worth noting that K currently has a PEG ratio of 4.16.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Food - Miscellaneous was holding an average PEG ratio of 2.61 at yesterday's closing price.
+We can also see that K currently has a PEG ratio of 4.31.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Food - Miscellaneous was holding an average PEG ratio of 2.66 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report